barboym/bdp_hw_4ever/README.md

 # Final project in Big Data Platform course by Jiayu Guan (806761), Moshe Barboy (310116165), Roey Gadot (309882298)

 This study was performed in google colab notebook.

-Some parts of the notebook rely on access to a drive with the data (in our case google drive was mounted with the data in) The zip containing the data can be downloaded from: https://msropendata.com/datasets/3b8d1783-2c4f-4bdf-aa58-db777d0fd037 We saved the data in a "/content/drive/MyDrive/Big Data project/Data" location accessible from the notebook.
+Some parts of the notebook rely on access to a drive with the data (in our case google drive was mounted with the data in).

+The zip containing the data can be downloaded from:

+https://msropendata.com/datasets/3b8d1783-2c4f-4bdf-aa58-db777d0fd037

+We saved the data in a "/content/drive/MyDrive/Big Data project/Data" location accessible from the notebook.

 To rerun it you should download the data to some location accessible to your machine and change all the URLs in the notebook accordingly

 The notebook has several sections: